 Lake Boomanjin Campsite

-Lake Boomanjin Campsite is one of the smaller fenced in campsites.
+Lake Boomanjin camping area is one of the smaller fenced-in campsites.
 It is located just a short stroll from Lake Boomanjin.
 Vehicles are not permitted within the campsite and must be parked outside.
 Facilities include flushable toilets, washing facilities, and picnic tables.

 Cornwall Campsite